 - delimited file - A delimited file consisting of the subject, predicate, and clause values necessary for generating sentences.

-- SentenceCSVGen Generator - Generates sentences or phrases from delimited file.
+- SentenceCSVGen Generator - Generates sentences or phrases from a delimited file.

 - The SentenceCSVGen Generator can then be configured to use the delimited file to create defect sentences or phrases based on this information.